IdealGeeks/secretarybird-desktop/README.md

-# secretarybird-desktop
+# secretarybird-webapp
-Responsive desktop version of the administrative panel for the system SecretaryBird
+API to feed all the nodes of the SecretaryBird ecosystem and responsive webapp